microsoft/pxt-adafruit/docs/lessons/guess-the-number/quiz-answers.md

 # guess the number quiz answers

-Learn how to generate a random number on the micro:bit.
+Learn how to generate a random number on the @boardname@.

 This is the answer key for the [guess the number quiz](/lessons/guess-the-number/quiz).

 ## 1. What is on button pressed?

 Answers may vary.
 Generally, on button pressed run code when an input button is pressed.
-The micro:bit has two input buttons: A and B.
+The @boardname@ has two input buttons: A and B.

 ## 2. Consider the following directions